IBM-Bluemix-Docs/mobilepush/push_step_2.md

 1. In the {{site.data.keyword.mobilepushshort}} service console, click **Configure Service** on the left navigation menu.
 1. In the Safari tile, click **Configure**.
 1. In the side panel, update the following details:
-   - **Website name**: This is the name that you have provided in the Notification center.
+   - **Website name** - This is the name that you have provided in the Notification center.
-   - **Website push ID**: Update with the reverse-domain string for your Website Push ID.
+   - **Website push ID** - Update with the reverse-domain string for your Website Push ID.
 For example, web.com.acmebanks.www.
-   - **Website URL**: Provide the URL of the website that should be subscribed to push notifications.
+   - **Website URL** - Provide the URL of the website that should be subscribed to push notifications.
 For example, `https://www.acmebanks.com`.
-   - **URL Format String**: The URL to resolve when the notification is clicked.
+   - **URL Format String** - The URL to resolve when the notification is clicked.
 For example, [`https://www.acmebanks.com`].
 Ensure that the URL use the http or https scheme.
-   - **Safari web push certificate**: Upload the .p12 certificate.
+   - **Safari web push certificate** - Upload the .p12 certificate.
    - In the **Password** field, enter the password that is associated with the `.p12` certificate file.
    - *Optional*: Upload the **Notification icon** of the size specified.